TheIoTLearningInitiative/CodeLabs/Qumarkaj/documentation/AlexaSkillsKit.md

 #### Handlers Types: Intent

 > Type of event that is an indication of soemthing the user would like to do
+> Map the number of features or interactions that a skill offers

 Basic Greeter Skill